felipevcc/holbertonschool-validation/README.md

 # Post Website

-Project for DevOps on Holberton School
+Project for DevOps on Holberton School.

 ## Prerequisites